Admitted Early Action? Congratulations, But Choose Wisely!

 As the holiday season approaches college-bound seniors find good news in their mailbox, online or on paper.
 Early Action acceptances have arrived.
 Unlike Early Decision admissions, which require a binding commitment to a first-choice school, seniors admitted Early Action can take their time to review their college options, all the way to the May 1st deposit deadline.

 Early Action acceptances are a good measures of a college-bound senior’s standing in the admissions process.
 They are also a reward, not only for academic and extracurricular achievement, but also for the student’s enthusiasm, thoroughness and efficiency.
-Admitted students should take advantage of the available time to confirm that a school is their true first choice.
-Have a choice between two or more schools?
-Compare and confirm.
-Are these schools lower down the list?
-Keep them in mind.
-Research them thoroughly while waiting for other decisions to come in.

-Some tips to help compare and confirm college choices:
+Here are tips to help compare and confirm college choices:

 - Admitted students are invited to Accepted Students events.
 Attend as many as possible, especially if they are within a reasonable driving time from home.
-Attendance may also lead to further rewards, including larger scholarships.
+Attendance may lead to further rewards, including larger scholarships.

 - Check any notes from the last campus visit, photos, too.
 They are useful reminders of likes and dislikes.